University of East London: Docklands Campus

 The Docklands Campus, opened in 1999, is the largest of the three campuses, It is in the redeveloped Docklands area of east London, at the Royal Albert Dock, closed to commercial shipping since the 1980s and now largely used as a water sports centre and rowing course, for example for the London Regatta Centre.

 London City Airport is across the dock from the campus.
 The Cyprus station of the Docklands Light Railway is adjacent to the campus, and offers links to Canary Wharf and central London.

 The campus was shortlisted for the Royal Institution of Chartered Surveyors' Building of the Year in 2001.

 New student accommodation opened in 2008 and the campus now has 1,200 student rooms, together with shops, cafés and a restaurant, launderettes and an open-air fitness suite.
 SportsDock, a £21 million sports and academic centre, opened in March 2012.
 SportsDock served as the High-Performance Training Centre for Team USA during the London 2012 Olympic Games.
 The campus library is housed in the Royal Docks Business School building.

 University Square Stratford

 A third campus, University Square Stratford (USS – not to be confused with University Square at the Docklands Campus), opened for the 2013–14 academic year.
-Co-owned with Birkbeck, University of London it is situated in Stratford and delivers part-time and full-time study for adults.
+The building opened being co-owned with Birkbeck, University of London it is situated in Stratford and delivers part-time and full-time study for adults.
 The project was the first time two higher education institutions created a new shared building.
 The building provides shared teaching spaces for both higher education institutions and their partners.
 It is home to the Royal Docks School of Business Law, as well as UEL's Institute of Performing Arts.
 Facilities include performance studios, editing suites, a mooting room and lecture theatres.

+In July 2021, the university bought the remaining shares in University Square as part of their Vision 2028 strategy, to "boost careers-led education", this enabled the UEL's Royal Docks School of Business and Law facility within USS to be further enhanced by a trading floor simulator, a mooting room, and a marketing analytics lab.

 The building was nominated for the 2014 Carbuncle Cup.